gaandus/bin_packing/README.md

 # Bin Packing Solver

-A simple graphical user interface for solving bin packing problems using the OR-Tools library.
+A web application for solving bin packing problems using the OR-Tools library.

 ## Overview